takluyver/image-jupyter-base/README.md

 # Dependencies included

-The only additional packages on top of the base `jupyter/minimal-notebook` that this image includes are `flit` and `jupyter_contrib_nbextensions`:
+Only few additional packages on top of the base `jupyter/minimal-notebook` are included:

+- `curl` to allow downloading via `curl`
 - `flit` is used to install the associated `jupyterfg` python module that provides the functionality described below.
+- `jupytext` for markdown / Rmarkdown support
+- `openssh` to provide `ssh` from within the container

 # Usage